Best Omegle Alternatives – A Quick Guide

 Both platforms still have privacy issues, though YouNow allows you to change your username to make it different from the one on your Facebook or Twitter identities.

-Plus, YouNow has a stricter guideline that forbids sexual content, nudity, and bullying though there’s no promise of oversight.
+Plus, YouNow has strict guidelines that forbids sexual content, nudity, and bullying though there’s no promise of oversight.

 However, you can block specific viewers and report violators of the community guidelines though there’s no way to ensure that you won’t encounter objectionable live content.